mirfanmcs/Machine-Learning/Supervised Learning/Neural Networks/Neural Networks Learning - Backpropagation/Octave/readme.md

 # Test Model

 Call custom function predictImg and pass the  20x20 pixel image.
 Note that we save this image in previous section.
+We will use trained &Theta; we used above to predict for data set.

 `>>> p = predictImg(Theta1, Theta2, './predict-images/8.png')`